rayattack/amebo/README.md

 &nbsp;

-## 2nd : Register events that can happen in the registered microservices
+## 2nd : Register actions that can happen in the registered microservices
 ---

-`endpoint: /v1/events`
+`endpoint: /v1/actions`

 <table>
 <tr>